chrishughallen/chrishughallen.github.io/readme.md

 I'm the front end developer at [Bergamotte](https://www.bergamotte.com) and I spend most of my time working with Javascript, scss, and Ruby.

-I am currently learning Python React, and taking the latest version of Harvard's CS-50 outside of my day job.
+I am currently learning Python, React, and taking the latest version of Harvard's CS-50 outside of my day job.

 Here is my new personal [website](https://chrishughallen.github.io/) that I'm currently working on